o3de/o3de.org/content/docs/user-guide/features/engine/memory/allocators.md

 + **`PoolAllocator`** - Performs extremely fast small object memory allocations\. `PoolAllocator` can allocate sizes in a range specified by `m_minAllocationSize` to `m_maxPoolSize`\.
 **Note**
 `PoolAllocator` is not thread safe\.
 If you need a thread\-safe version, use `ThreadPoolAllocator,` or inherit from `ThreadPoolBase` and then write custom code to handle the synchronization\.
 + **`ThreadPoolAllocator`** - Thread safe pool allocator\.
-If you want to create your own thread pool heap, inherit from `ThreadPoolBase`, as Lumberyard requires a unique static variable for the allocator type\.
+If you want to create your own thread pool heap, inherit from `ThreadPoolBase`, as O3DE requires a unique static variable for the allocator type\.

 ## Applying Allocators to Your Classes {#memory-allocators-applying-allocators-to-your-classes}